 Although I would want to have a fond relationship with a tenant, I should also remember that our relationship has to remain professional.
 This ensures I do not cross their privacy unknowingly or leave room for rules not to be taken seriously.

 Houses can have emergency repairs, and my tenants need to reach me as soon as they can.
 This means the landlord should always be available during emergencies or at least have an emergency contact.
+It is important to have a good network of reliable service providers for any emergency situation that may arise.

 The landlord should also be accessible enough for tenants to have the comfortability to report any challenges.
 It is better if I, as the landlord, lives close by or at least have a property manager within the area.